BananaAccounting/General/OfficeAddIns/ExcelAddIns/README.md

     h.
 Click on the "Update list" button to update the list with all the Accounts and descriptions.

+    i.
+Select an account.

     ![Update file list](https://raw.githubusercontent.com/BananaAccounting/General/master/OfficeAddIns/ExcelAddIns/AccountCard/Images/AccountCard_AddIn_account_selection.png)

-    i.
+    j.
 Select a period from the list.

     ![Update file list](https://raw.githubusercontent.com/BananaAccounting/General/master/OfficeAddIns/ExcelAddIns/AccountCard/Images/AccountCard_AddIn_period_selection.png)

-    i.
+    k.
 Click on the "Click me!" button to generate the sheet with the account card and a chart of the Balance.

     ![Update file list](https://raw.githubusercontent.com/BananaAccounting/General/master/OfficeAddIns/ExcelAddIns/AccountCard/Images/AccountCard_addIn_Example.png)